Did you know there are different types of body fat? In fact, the body has white, beige, and brown adipocytes,…

 Who can help you learn more?

-In case you have doubts about how to follow a diet according to your needs, consult your doctor.
-A trained professional will be able to tell you what’s best for you and why.
-Additionally, you could consult a nutritionist.
+In case you have doubts about how to follow a diet according to your needs, consult your doctor or a nutritionist.
+Both professionals will be able to tell you what’s best for you, and why and draw up a personal plan adapted to your needs.

 If you want to start the orange diet, it’s also recommended you discuss it with your doctor or trusted nutritionist.
 They can tell you what you should be especially attentive to.
 Especially if you want to take care of yourself throughout the entire process and get good results.